byteverse/chronos/README.markdown

 - Uses normal non-overloaded haskell functions for encoding and decoding time.
 It provides `attoparsec` parsers for both `Text` and `ByteString`.
 Additionally, it provides functions for encoding time as `Text` or `ByteString`.
-The `time` library uses accomplishes these with the `Data.Time.Format` module, which uses UNIX-style datetime format strings.
+The `time` library accomplishes this encoding with the `Data.Time.Format` module, which uses UNIX-style datetime format strings.
 It is expected that the approach taken in this library is faster at the cost of being less expressive.